mstop4/jungle-rails/README.md

 7. Sign up for a Stripe account
 8. Put Stripe (test) keys into appropriate .env vars
 9. Run `bin/rails s -b 0.0.0.0` to start the server

+## Note

+Email receipts are sent via `letter-opener-web` in the development environment.
+They can be accessed from `localhost:3000/letter-opener`.

 ## Stripe Testing